Ritaku02/ds_oc-dkms/README.md

 # ds_oc_kmod

-Kernel module for overclocking the Sony DualSense controller on XHCI controllers, if you have a native EHCI controller then you may be better off using that.
+Kernel module for overclocking the Sony DualSense controller on XHCI (USB 3.0 or higher) controllers.

 ## Building